ARMY RESERVE CAREERS GROUP

 Welcome to Your Career Management Office

 The Army Reserve changes to meet the challenges facing our Nation.
-The Army Reserve Careers Group (ARCG) Career Management Office (CMO) is here to guide officers as they navigate change and look to further their careers within the US Army Reserve.
-The purpose of the CMO is to develop Army Reserve officers with the correct skill sets to meet operational and functional requirements; simultaneously developing their leadership, technical competence, and professional skills through progressively more challenging duty assignments, training, and education.
+The Army Reserve Careers Group (ARCG) Career Management Office (CMO) is here to guide officers and warrant officers as they navigate change and look to further their careers within the US Army Reserve.
+The purpose of the CMO is to develop Army Reserve officers and warrant officers with the correct skill sets to meet operational and functional requirements; simultaneously developing their leadership, technical competence, and professional skills through progressively more challenging duty assignments, training, and education.

 This site is designed to serve as a one-stop shop, providing answers to common questions and resources to use in developing your career.
 The Career Management Officers (CMOs) listed below are here to advise and assist you on a one-on-one basis.
 In conjunction with your chain of command, our CMOs are ready to aid in overcoming obstacles in order to achieve your goals.
 Contact an Army Reserve Career Management Officer (CMO) to review your career path and discuss the future of your military career.